Measuring the State of Open Science in Transportation Using Large Language Models: Analysis

 \tablename~\ref{tab:model_statistics_data} shows the goodness of fit measures for the final model and for a baseline model that includes only a constant.
 The adjusted likelihood ratio index shows that the inclusion of explanatory variables resulted in an improvement of 9.2\% compared to the model that includes only a constant.

 \tablename~\ref{tab:results_data} shows the estimation results.
 Almost all parameters are statistically significant at the 5\% level.
 One parameter that was significant at the 10\% level was retained because it resulted in a significant improvement based on the likelihood ratio test.
-The alternative specific constants are negative, meaning that the papers are less likely to provide a data citation or a data repository, everything else being equal.
-This effect is larger for providing a data repository than a data citation.
+The alternative-specific constants are negative, meaning that the papers are less likely to provide a data citation or a data repository, everything else being equal.
+This effect is larger for providing a data repository than for providing a data citation.

-Certain journals had a significant effect on the data availability.
+Certain journals had a significant effect on data availability.
 Papers published in TR-D were initially chosen as the reference category.
 Papers in TR-B and TR-E were less likely to have a data citation and no data repository.
 The effect was not significantly different between the two journals.
-The papers in TR-C were more likely to have a data repository, regardless of data citation.
+Papers in TR-C were more likely to have a data repository, regardless of data citation.
 Papers published in TR-F were less likely to have a data citation, regardless of the availability of a data repository.
-Papers published on TR-IP were less likely to have a data citation and a data repository.
+Papers published in TR-IP were less likely to have a data citation and a data repository.
 The other journals did not have a significant effect compared to TR-D.

-The regions in which the first author was located had a significant effect on data availability.
+The region in which the first author was located had a significant effect on data availability.
 Asia was initially chosen as the reference category.
-Papers with authors in Africa, North America, Europe and Oceania were more likely to have a data citation and no data repository.
+Papers with authors in Africa, North America, Europe, and Oceania were more likely to have a data citation and no data repository.
 This effect was significantly higher for Africa and North America than for Europe and Oceania.
-Papers with authors in Europe, North America, Oceania and South America were more likely to provide a data repository regardless of the data citation.
+Articles with authors in Europe, North America, Oceania, and South America were more likely to provide a data repository regardless of data citation.
 This effect was significantly higher for Europe and North America than for Oceania and South America.
 The other regions did not have a significant effect compared to Asia.